-No matter how well-aligned your optics are, it’s no good if the light rays are warped by the optics or air in your telescope.
+No matter how well-aligned your optics are, it won’t help if the air or optics in your telescope are warping the light rays.
 Collimation’s twin and frequently overlooked factor in achieving sharp telescope views is the thermal equilibrium, or cooldown, of both the telescope tube and its optics.
 When a telescope is moved from a warmer environment to a colder one (like taking it outside on a chilly night from a warm house), the temperature difference can cause the metal of the tube to contract and the glass or mirror to change shape slightly.
 Both of these factors can turn the image into a murky mess.
 Every telescope, regardless of its design, is a balance of trade-offs, and thermals are just one of these trade-offs.

 Impact of Air Currents Inside The Optical Tube